-I know it seems like something only the “rich and famous” do, but having a financial coach will likely save you everything you spend (on them) and probably far, far more!
+I know it seems like something only the “super rich and famous” do, but having financial accountability will likely save you everything you spend (on the service) and probably far, far more!

 Similarly, if you don't count your calories, you will eat more calories than you burn, unless you outweigh the calories with exercise or a fast metabolism.

 When you take in more than you burn, you will gain weight.
 It's just math again…and human nature.
 We like to lie to ourselves.

 So stop cheating yourself, and start your damn personal bookkeeping today!
 (I get excited.)
 I personally use Quicken Home & Business.
 And as of writing this, I am not getting a fee for saying that.
 I literally have used it for over 20 years now.

 A Few Additional Resources

 Check out some of my other recommendations for financial products here.

 In addition to doing your bookkeeping, you also need to have an operating budget for the business of yourself.
 Read the following post on that…